Caught in video mashup, Pinsky apologizes for virus comments

 “So I am,” he said.
 “It’s just ridiculous.”

-While he did not say that the clips had been edited in a deceptive way, he noted that in most of his appearances, he also directed viewers toward the guidance of Dr. Anthony Fauci and the Centers for Disease Control.
-Pinsky did not immediately return a message from the AP on Monday.
+While he did not say the clips had been edited in a deceptive way, he noted that in most of his appearances, he also directed viewers toward the guidance of Dr. Anthony Fauci and the Centers for Disease Control.
+Pinsky did not immediately return a message from The Associated Press Monday.

-In a message on the Twitter account, the person who posted the video suggested the idea of seeking out Fauci’s opinion was probably lost behind Pinsky’s opinion.
+In a message on Twitter, the person who posted the video suggested the idea of seeking out Fauci’s opinion was probably lost behind Pinsky’s opinion.

-A few weeks ago, the Washington Post released a video that compared statements by Fox News Channel personalities like Sean Hannity and Jeanine Pirro made before the pandemic hit and after.
-It has also done videos compiling instances where New York City Mayor Bill De Blasio and President Donald Trump downplayed the disease’s impact.
+A few weeks ago, The Washington Post released a video that compared statements by Fox News Channel personalities like Sean Hannity and Jeanine Pirro made before the pandemic hit and after.
+It has also done videos compiling instances where Trump and New York City Mayor Bill de Blasio downplayed the disease’s impact.

 Comedy Central’s online video, “Heroes of the Pandumic,” has already been viewed more than 19 million times, said Ramin Hedayati, head of digital content for “The Daily Show.”